Plan Your Retirement Early

 RRSP at the amount and frequency of your choice.

 RRSP Loans: Be Careful!

 If you don't have the cashflow to contribute to your

 RRSP loan.
 This strategy can pay off if interest rates are low.
 However, there's always a risk involved when you invest from a loan rather than cash.
 If you borrow money to buy shares, you'll still have to pay back the loan and interest even if the value of your shares drops.
 And interest paid on an

 RRSP loan is not tax deductible.
 To maximize your return on investment, the expected performance should be higher than the rate on your loan.

 Some financial institutions let you use your credit card to contribute to your

 RRSP, and even give you cheques to do so.
 But the interest you'll pay on the loan—generally the rate on your credit card—can be extremely high.
-For more information on this subject, refer to the information capsule on leveraged loans.
+For more information on this subject, refer to the capsule Leveraged Loans: A Bold Strategy.

 Investors with mortgages (non-deductible) are usually better off contributing to their RRSPs and using their tax refunds to pay down their mortgages.
 However, as your

 RRSP balance grows and provides a good cushion, remember that if the expected rate of return on your investments is lower than your mortgage rate, it's financially wiser to pay down your mortgage.